-Strategy for a SPELLFIRE game breaks down into two broad categories: the style of play and deck-building (deck theme).
-These two strategies are actually intertwined — meaning that the theme of your deck greatly depends on how you play cards during the course of a game.
-If you have a deck based on undead, the strategy will be based strongly around attacking an opponent's realms, as this is where an undead deck is strong.
+Strategy in SPELLFIRE is an imperative part of the game.
+There are two broad categories of it here: the style of play and deck-building or simply deck theme.
+The two strategies are actually linked: what theme your deck will be, will greatly influence how you play your cards during a game.
+For instance, having an undead deck, your strategy will revolve around attacking an opponent's realms, as this is where undead decks excel.

 Which cards to choose for your deck?